 Our foundation aims to be at the forefront of CDKL5 research, and in collaboration with leading scientists, we are on the threshold.

-Fund three clinical projects that study seizures, bone health and the gastrointestinal system.
+Fund clinical projects that study seizures, bone health, the gastrointestinal system and other organ systems that impact people living with CDKL5.
 While we are working aggressively to understand the CDKL5 protein and all its function in the brain and body, we hope to identify practical and readily accessible therapies that will help improve the physical health and quality of life of our children now.

-Begin a natural history study of CDKL5 in conjunction with the development of a comprehensive CDKL5 database.
+Continue supporting the comprehensive international CDKL5 database that was begun in 2012, and work with Rett Syndrome in joining the NIH sponsored clinical consortium for a CDKL5 natural history study beginning in 2014.
 A natural history study will give us a more complete picture of CDKL5 throughout a persons lifespan, and will help us identify interventions that improve the quality of life for our families, such as types of physical and speech therapies, augmentative communication, dietary changes, support services, etc.

 Start a repository for biological samples from patients with CDKL5.
 Developing a comprehensive tissue bank can take several years.
 This process needs to be started as soon as possible so that tissue samples are available to scientists as the research pace accelerates.